 - (a) The Network Service Provider may elect to inspect the proposed installation from time to time to ensure continued compliance with these requirements.
-In the event that the Network Service Provider considers that the installation poses a threat to safety, to quality of supply or to the integrity of the distribution system it may disconnect the generating equipment. - (b) To avoid doubt, clause 4.1.3 does not apply to generators covered by clause 3.7.
+In the event that the Network Service Provider considers that the installation poses a threat to safety, to quality of supply or to the integrity of the distribution system it may disconnect the generating equipment. - (b) Inverter protection systems must also be tested for correct functioning at regular intervals not exceeding 5 years.
+The User must arrange for a suitably qualified person to conduct the tests.
+Results of tests must be certified by a competent person and supplied to the Network Service Provider.

-3.7.9 Signage
+3.7.9 Signage Guide